mihir1493/Deep-Learning/Classifying Casting Defects Using Deep Learning/README.md

 * Run the `app.py` file and connect to the server
 * Upload the Image, Click Predict and Volla

-This is a simple image classification Flask app trained on the top of Keras API.
+This is a simple image classification Flask app trained on the top of Keras API. <br>
 The trained model (`models/model.h5`) takes an casting image as an input and predict if the casting is defective or Ok.

 ## Technical Aspect
 * This method essentially qualifies as the most basic quality control technique called as Non Destructive Testing.